YasinsSE/AI-Glasses/README.md

 ### Key Design Decisions

-**YOLOv8 over U-Net segmentation:** YOLOv8 delivers higher frame rate and lower end-to-end latency on the Jetson Nano compared to U-Net architectures.
+**U-Net segmentation over YOLOv8:** U-Net delivers higher frame rate and lower end-to-end latency on the Jetson Nano compared to YOLOv8 architectures.
 For a safety-critical navigation system, responsiveness outweighs pixel-level mask precision.

 **A\* over Dijkstra for routing:** Navigation module uses A\* with a haversine heuristic for faster route convergence on pedestrian OSM graphs.
 Routes are cached in memory after initial computation to avoid redundant CPU cycles.